 - Seasoning, like salt and pepper

-You can jazz your egg salad sandwich a little by adding a few extra ingredients like I did here to make it extra tasty!
+You can jazz up your egg salad sandwich a little by adding a few extra ingredients like I did here to make it extra tasty!

 How To Make It

 - Peel shell from eggs.

 - Spread some mayonnaise and Dijon mustard on slices of bread.

 - Portion egg salad mixture on top, then place your top slices over that to form the sandwiches.

 How To Make Hard Boiled Eggs Peel Easy

 Everyone has their own way to prepare eggs.

-How I love to prepare eggs is to place the eggs in a pot of cold water, cover part way up, bring water to a boil, cover, and then remove from the heat.
-Let the eggs sit in the covered saucepan for about 10 to 12 minutes until they’re hard-boiled and way to go!
+How I love to prepare eggs is to place the eggs in a saucepan of cold water, bring the water to a boil, cover, and then remove from the heat.
+Let the eggs sit in the covered saucepan for about 10 to 12 minutes until they’re hard-boiled.